 “The system is broken but we are not.”

 The first time I visited a prison I really did not want to do it at all.
 For me, incarcerated people were not on my radar.
-I soon came to find out that the folks on inside were really not much different than me.
+I soon came to find out that the folks on the inside were really not much different than me.
 The returning citizens I have had the honor of meeting love their children, they want to be a better spouse, and they want to become a better person.
 The primary difference between me and them is when I messed up, I got out of trouble.

 Each time when I leave a facility or hear the Voices of Hope sing, I get energized to help in any way I can.
 What I have come to appreciate is many of the returning citizens come from a broken past filled with trauma, including sexual and physical abuse.
 The system is broken but we are not.
-The goal of Restoration Partners is to add a little light to a broken world.
+The goal of Restoration Prison Partners is to add a little light to a broken world.

 You helped 12 men find sobriety through Atlanta Mission.

-With Beloved Atlanta you provided intensive therapy for 4 women that had been previously trafficked.
+With BeLoved Atlanta you provided intensive therapy for 4 women that had been previously trafficked.

 YOUR GENEROSITY IS

 “As a young boy I would do sporting equipment drives for the Atlanta Police Athletic League.

 One of the times I was at the A.D.
 Williams PAL donating sporting equipment, I met a young man named Edwin White.
 Edwin became very close to me and my family.
 Edwin was an incredible boxer for PAL and I would go and watch him during the annual Guns and Hoses boxing event that PAL hosts every year.

 During the pandemic, I have been reminded about the impact that the Atlanta Police Athletic League has on so many individuals and youth in Atlanta.
 The officers have gone beyond the call of duty creating virtual classrooms, cooking hot meals daily, and loving the kids like never before.
 They are helping put kids on the right path and set up their futures for success.” – Jack Spencer @ Atlanta Police Athletic League (PAL)